yuegao04/docs/docs/deploy/standalone.md

 ### Using a Custom Certificate

-A custom certificate refers to the HTTPs service certificate (chain) issued using a public trust or non-public trust CA certificate.
+A custom certificate refers to a HTTPS certificate issued by a certificate authority.

 > Prerequisites:
 > - Prepare certificate files on the Linux server where Walrus is deployed, for example, place the private key PEM file for the HTTPs service under the <PRIVATE_KEY_FILE> path, and place the HTTPs service certificate (chain) PEM file under the <CERT_FILE> path.